nottrobin/robinwinslow.uk/_articles/avoid-dropped-connections-in-nginx-containers.md

 Bear in mind that `docker kill` will only wait 10 seconds, and Kubernetes will only wait 30, before killing the container with `SIGKILL`.
 So if you might need longer than that to close connections then you may need to increase the grace period.

 An exception to this rule is if you are relying on unix sockets in your nginx config.
-In this case, SIGQUIT will [fail to close the sockets](https://trac.nginx.org/nginx/ticket/753) properly, resulting in [containers potentially not restarting correctly](https://github.com/nginxinc/docker-nginx/issues/167).
+In this case, `SIGQUIT` will [fail to close the sockets](https://trac.nginx.org/nginx/ticket/753) properly, resulting in [containers potentially not restarting correctly](https://github.com/nginxinc/docker-nginx/issues/167).
 So if you’re using sockets, be careful with SIGQUIT.

 ## Why isn’t this default?

-I can’t find any reference to why nginx made the decision not to treat SIGTERM more gracefully, as a graceful termination seems to be the norm with SIGTERM.
+I can’t find any reference to why nginx made the decision not to treat `SIGTERM` more gracefully, as a graceful termination seems to be the norm with `SIGTERM`.

-> The SIGTERM signal is sent to a process to request its **termination**. [...]
+> The `SIGTERM` signal is sent to a process to request its **termination**. [...]
 This allows the process to perform nice termination releasing resources and saving state if appropriate.

 *From [Wikipedia: Signal (IPC)](https://en.wikipedia.org/w/index.php?title=Signal_(IPC)&oldid=924696609)*

-~What is a shame is that the Dockerfile for the default nginx Docker image [explicitly uses](https://github.com/nginxinc/docker-nginx/blob/fe97d699daae7e04f916771ac520f7cf25ab2b27/mainline/buster/Dockerfile#L101) `STOPSIGNAL SIGTERM`, meaning that anyone using the default image (and anyone copying it) will get this connection closing issue.~
+~~What is a shame is that the Dockerfile for the default nginx Docker image [explicitly uses](https://github.com/nginxinc/docker-nginx/blob/fe97d699daae7e04f916771ac520f7cf25ab2b27/mainline/buster/Dockerfile#L101) `STOPSIGNAL SIGTERM`, meaning that anyone using the default image (and anyone copying it) will get this connection closing issue.~~

-~They have made the decision to use SIGTERM rather than SIGQUIT [because of the issue with sockets](https://github.com/nginxinc/docker-nginx/issues/167).
-But if you’re not using sockets, you should definitely use SIGQUIT instead.~
+~~They have made the decision to use SIGTERM rather than SIGQUIT [because of the issue with sockets](https://github.com/nginxinc/docker-nginx/issues/167).
+But if you’re not using sockets, you should definitely use SIGQUIT instead.~~

 *Edit: Since November 2020, the official docker image now uses SIGQUIT, so termination should now be graceful in Docker and Kubernetes.*